mantraraval/Project-Echo/README.md

 **Project Echo** is a high-assurance **AI Agent Workflow** that automates the retrieval, validation, and multi-modal delivery of research content.
 It combines **Perplexity AI API** for evidence-based article reading and summarization, **OpenAI GPT API** for guardrails and quality evaluation, and a **OpenAI TTS engine** for audio generation.
-The workflow ends with automated email delivery, creating a complete end-to-end research automation pipeline.
+The workflow ends with automated email delivery of summarised audio file, creating a complete end-to-end research automation pipeline.

 ---